 “Even if you don’t see very positive news in the next few weeks I could well imagine we will see lower levels in the Bund and a return to yield levels where we’ve seen resistance in the past ... the 1.60-1.70 percent area is crucial.”

 Risks to that scenario stemmed from a potentially bitter Italian election campaign and knife-edge debates about lifting the U.S. debt ceiling, he said.

-Cash 10-year German yields were last 2 basis points lower at 1.525 percent.
-Significantly, they broke above 1.46 percent last week -- a level they repeatedly failed to break in November and December -- signalling yields were likely to rise further.
+Cash German 10-year yields were last 3 basis points lower on the day at 1.52 percent.
+Significantly, they broke above 1.46 percent last week - a level they repeatedly failed to break in November and December - signalling yields were likely to rise further.

-The slight rebound may also reflect caution before a spate of euro zone data and a European Central Bank rate-setting meeting later this week, at which the bank is seen holding fire and may back away from the easing signals sent last month.
+The slight rebound may also reflect caution before a spate of euro zone data, debt sales, and a European Central Bank policy meeting later this week, at which the bank is seen holding fire and may back away from the easing signals sent last month.

 This week’s euro zone releases include unemployment, retail sales and some business sentiment indicators.

 “Some of the data has been, on the margins, better in Europe and therefore the urgency for the ECB (to cut rates) is not there,” said RBS strategist Harvinder Sian.

 “Nevertheless the economy still remains very weak and in that context the market will over the course of the quarter look at the rate cut debate, and that does anchor yields in the short term.”

 Among peripheral euro zone bonds, Italian 10-year bond yields rose 8 bps to 4.35 percent with equivalent Spanish yields up 5.5 bps to 5.12 percent as traders pushed for lower prices before debt sales later in the week.